Savannah River Site Fact Sheet

 The cleanup at SRS has grouped waste sites into more than 90 operating unit areas.
 Approximately 37 million gallons of highly radioactive liquid waste is stored at the site in large underground tanks.
 More than 30,000 containers of transuranic (TRU) waste and 515 soil, groundwater and surface water waste units exist on site.

 DOE’s Environmental Management Activities

-The DOE EM’s mission at SRS is environmental cleanup and risk reduction.
-EM’s primary activities include:
+The DOE EM’s mission at SRS is environmental cleanup, waste management, disposition of nuclear materials, and risk reduction.

-The new Salt-Waste Processing Facility (SWPF) will become operational in 2013.
-The SWPF will decontaminate and disposition salt waste from the liquid waste tanks at a highly efficient capacity, drastically accelerating cleanup activities.
+The new Salt-Waste Processing Facility is now under construction and will become operational in 2015.
+SWPF will decontaminate and disposition radioactive salt waste removed from SRS liquid waste tanks at a highly efficient capacity, drastically accelerating cleanup activities.

-Consolidating and processing nuclear materials.
 The SRS is accepting nuclear materials such as plutonium, enriched uranium and spent nuclear fuel from other sites for reprocessing.
-The reprocessed materials are either stored on site, sent to off-site storage facilities, or shipped to commercial reactors for use as fuel.
+The reprocessed materials are stored on site, sent to off-site storage facilities, or shipped to commercial reactors for use as fuel.

-Solid waste disposition.
-Remaining legacy wastes such as transuranic (TRU), are being shipped offsite for disposal.
+Remaining legacy wastes such as Transuranic (TRU) wastes are being shipped to the Waste Isolation Pilot Plant in New Mexico for disposal.
 Complete disposition of contact-handled legacy TRU wastes is expected by September 2013.

 National Nuclear Security Administration